bryceholcomb/bryceholcomb.github.io/_projects/2-vagabondr.md

 - Pivoting a single tenant application into multitenancy
 - Learning AJAX and jQuery for Sign Up and Log In modals
 - Implementing user stories and feature testing with Rspec
+- Using Waffle.io for project management
+- Code reviews and Gihub workflow with a team